PM Modi holds first bilateral meeting with President Biden; discusses Indo-Pacific, climate and COVID | Politics

 Biden said the relationship between India and the US, the largest democracies in the world, is ''destined to be stronger, closer and tighter.'' ''I've long believed that the US-India relationship can help us solve a lot of global challenges.
 In fact, back in 2006, I had said that by 2020 India and the US will be among the closest nations in the world,” Biden told Modi.

-''Today, we're launching a new chapter in the history of US-India ties, taking on some of the toughest challenges we face together, starting with a shared commitment,” he said.

-Biden said he and Prime Minister Modi would talk about what more they can do to fight COVID-19, take on the climate challenge that the world face, and ensure stability in the Indo-Pacific, including with their quiet partners.
+Later in a tweet, Biden said, “This morning, I hosted Prime Minister Modi at the White House as we launch a new chapter in the history of US-India ties.
+Our two nations are the largest democracies in the world, and we’re committed to taking on the toughest challenges we face — together.”
+Biden earlier said he and Prime Minister Modi would talk about what more they can do to fight COVID-19, take on the climate challenge that the world face, and ensure stability in the Indo-Pacific, including with their quiet partners.

 India, the US and several other world powers have been talking about the need to ensure a free, open and thriving Indo-Pacific in the backdrop of China's rising military manoeuvring in the region.